cloudnative-pg/cloudnative-pg/docs/src/cloud_setup.md

 - [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/)

 Below you can find specific instructions for each of the above environments.
-Once the steps described in this page have been completed, and your `kubectl` is able to connect to the desired cluster, you can install the operator and start creating PostgreSQL `Clusters`.
+Once the steps described on this page have been completed, and your `kubectl` can connect to the desired cluster, you can install the operator and start creating PostgreSQL `Clusters`.

 !!!
 Important
     `kubectl` is required to proceed with setup.